There are a number of possible causes why your custom CSS may not be applied.

 B. Page Settings > Advanced Tab > Custom CSS

-C. Module > Advanced Tab > Custom CSS
+C. Section/Row/Column/Module Settings > Advanced Tab > Custom CSS

 There is a big difference between the Custom CSS in areas (A, B) and the Custom CSS in areas (C).

-In the first two areas (A and B) full CSS code must be written, meaning we need to include the CSS selector (CSS class or CSS id) as well as all the CSS properties that we want to apply to a certain element.
+In the first two areas (A and B) full CSS code must be written, meaning we need to include the CSS selector (CSS class or CSS id) and all the CSS properties we want to apply to a certain element.

 background-color using the Custom CSS, we need to use the Main Element section and only add the CSS property: